Paul Simon at TD Pavilion at the Mann - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 What time does Paul Simon typically take the stage?
-Doors for concerts at the TD Pavilion at the Mann usually open around 6:30 PM or 7:00 PM.
-If there is an opening act, they typically begin their set around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
-Paul Simon himself generally takes the stage around 8:45 PM or 9:00 PM, with the concert concluding by approximately 10:30 PM to 11:00 PM.
+Doors for concerts at the TD Pavilion at the Mann typically open 1.5 to 2 hours before the main performance.
+If there's an opening act, they usually begin around 30-45 minutes after doors open and perform for about 30-45 minutes.
+Paul Simon himself generally takes the stage around 8:00 PM or 8:30 PM, concluding his performance by 10:30 PM or 11:00 PM, allowing for a concert runtime of approximately 2 to 2.5 hours.

 How early should I arrive?
-To enjoy a relaxed experience, it is recommended to arrive at the TD Pavilion at the Mann at least 1.5 to 2 hours before the scheduled start time of the performance.
-This allows ample time for parking or drop-off, security checks, navigating the venue, and finding your seats without feeling rushed.
+For a popular artist like Paul Simon at the TD Pavilion, arriving 1.5 to 2 hours before the scheduled start time is highly recommended.
+This allows ample time for parking, navigating potential queues at entrances, finding your seats, and enjoying the atmosphere without feeling rushed.

 Top Tips for Paul Simon at TD Pavilion at the Mann